 Working with Mazda’s Suppliers

-In addition, Mazda is committed to promoting CSR activities aimed at building a sustainable society in full partnership with its suppliers.
-The Company bases its assessments of business dealings with its suppliers on a comprehensive evaluation that covers not only quality, technical strengths, pricing, delivery time and management approach, but also corporate compliance structure and initiatives for environmental protection.
+In addition, Mazda is committed to promoting CSR initiatives and enhancing BCP aimed at building a sustainable society in full partnership with its suppliers.
+The Company bases its assessments of business dealings with its suppliers on a comprehensive evaluation that covers not only quality, technical strengths, pricing, delivery time and financial conditions, but also the corporate compliance structure and initiatives for environmental protection.

 Basic Purchasing policy